What is materialized views in oracle

 Privileges required to create materialized view

-User must have CREATE MATERIALIZED VIEW to create materialize view
+User must have CREATE MATERIALIZED VIEW to create materialized view

 General Syntax